-The Cloudera ODBC Driver for Impala produces two log files at the location you specify using the LogPath key, where [DriverName] is the name of the driver:
+The Cloudera ODBC Driver for Impala produces the following log files at the location you specify using the $\tt LogPath$ key:

-• A Cloudera [DriverName] driver.log file that logs driver activity that is not specific to a connection.

-• A Cloudera [DriverName] connection [Number].log for each connection made to the database, where [Number] is a number that identifies each log file.
+- A clouderaimpalaodbcdriver.log file that logs driver activity that is not specific to a connection. - A clouderaimpalaodbcdriver_connection[Number].log file for each connection made to the database, where [Number] is a number that identifies each log file.
 This file logs driver activity that is specific to the connection.

-If you set the UseLogPrefix property to 1, then each file name is prefixed with [UserName][ProcessID], where [UserName] is the user name associated with the connection and [ProcessID] is the process ID of the application through which the connection is made.
-For more information, see "UseLogPrefix" on page 72.
+If you set the UseLogPrefix property to 1, then each file name is prefixed with [UserName] [ProcessID], where [UserName] is the user name associated with the connection and [ProcessID] is the process ID of the application through which the connection is made.
+For more information, see "UseLogPrefix" on page 76.